Force over Distance: Chapter 16

 “I’m right behind you.”
 TJ shoved a few last-minute items into her bag.

-They met up with Greer just outside the infirmary doors.
-Young sent the sergeant ahead to clear the corridors as best he could.
-The closer they got to the chair, the worse the strain on Rush became, and, through the lacy barrier of a partial block, Young moved in on Rush’s thoughts.
+They met up with Greer outside the infirmary doors.
+Young sent the sergeant ahead to clear the corridors.
+The closer they got to the chair, the worse the strain on Rush became.
+Through the lacy barrier of a partial block, Young moved in on Rush’s thoughts.
 He anchored everything he could against the consciousness-shredding compulsion.

 “He’s not moving,” TJ murmured.
 “At all.”